kchinzei/search_logger_obsidian_plugin/README.md

   Find 'Search Logger' and turn on.
 - Go 'Search Logger Settings'
 	- Log note name: Filename of a note. '.md' is automatically appeded.
-	- Listener port: local server port number, match with that in the browser extension.
+	- Listener port: local server port number.
+You must match it with that in the browser extension.
 	- Prepend mode: When on, new entries are inserted at the top of the note.
 It can make Obsidian slow the the log growing very long.